0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/3 - Intro to VLSI/1 - Fundamentals/Lecture 3 - CMOS Transistors.md

 **Transistor 2**:

-There is a difference on both sides, with the left side having a smaller
+There is a difference on both sides, with the left side having a smaller amount

 - Saturation
 - Left→Right